ccozad/choose-your-own-adventure-react/README.md

 };
 ```

+# Rules

+Coming soon!
+This section will explain how to tell the `StoryEngine` which choice to take when transitioning to the next node.
+For example, if a section of the story requires having obtained the small key, a rule can written to enforce that condition before allowing the player to progress to that chapter.

 ## Challenge Nodes

 Challenge nodes are interactive mini games.
+Challenges are an active game play way of making choices instead of just selecting an option like traditional choose your own adventure books.
 Challenge nodes communicate with the `StoryManager` using two different call backs

 - `onChallengeCompleted(result)`
 - `onChallengeFailed(result)`